 First off, I like Eric Hosmer.
 He is an excellent left-handed glove at first base and a hitter who has progressed with the bat.
 At the age of 28, he should still have something left in his tank.
 He has four Gold Gloves and is coming off his best season as a professional where he slugged 25 homers, hit .318, and recorded a .385 on-base percentage.
 Hosmer is a good player, but he about to be paid like he is a great one.

 Patience has never been a strong suit for Padre fans.
 And rightfully so, as the fan base has been beaten and abused most of its existence.
 With the numerous ownership moves and philosophy changes, this franchise had been just spinning its wheels for decades.
 With A.J.
-Preller and his staff in place, the clouds are lifting and Padre fans can see the promise land.
+Preller and his staff in place, the clouds are lifting, and Padre fans can see the promised land.

-The former catcher is 31 (32 when the season starts), but still figures to be productive well into his mid 30’s.
-In delving into his numbers verses Hosmer, you can see that their career totals in games played and at bats are eerily similar.
-Santana has played 1,116 games and recorded 3,994 at bats, while Hosmer has played 1,048 games and recorded 3,991 at bats.
+The former catcher is 31 (32 when the season starts) but still figures to be productive well into his mid 30’s.
+In delving into his numbers versus Hosmer, you can see that their career totals in games played and at-bats are eerily similar.
+Santana has played 1,116 games and recorded 3,994 at-bats, while Hosmer has played 1,048 games and recorded 3,991 at-bats.
 You can’t get much closer than that when comparing two major leaguers who played in the same division and faced the same pitching each year.

 Career totals of Eric Hosmer and Carlos Santana

 - HR Totals Hosmer 127, Santana 174

 - OPS Hosmer .781, Santana .810